gauravitar19/Predicto/README.md

 ## Credits

-This project uses the Cricket Data API for real-time cricket information.
+This project uses the Cricket Data API for real-time cricket information and falls back to open source cricket APIs when no API key is provided.